Inbibo/shift_docs/docs/reference/shift_catalogs/creativesoftware.md

 The importRoot takes as input the name of a node that exists in the imported alembic data and will merge it into a pre-existing node in the scene with the same name.

-In Maya, the namespace plug will create the object under the specified namespace with non clashing behaviour.
+In Maya, the namespace plug will create the object under the specified namespace with non-clashing behaviour.

 Outputs the path to the alembic node loaded.

 Works for Maya and Houdini.